Testing? Testing? Is this thing working? What even is modern technology? Whatever.~Bennu (Phoenix) of Zau

 “I’m not being dramatic,” I tell her, pursuing my lips.
 “I’m setting the mood.”

-“Just because you don’t know how to be serious, it doesn’t mean the rest of us can’t be,” I say, grinning when she scoffs.
+“Just because you don’t know how to be serious, it doesn’t mean the rest of us can’t be.”
+I grin when she scoffs.
 “Now, pay attention.”

 Sam straightens up, wrapping her comforter tighter around her as she sits on her bed.
 I’m not sure how cool the room is, but it can’t be too warm if she’s all bundled up.
-I’ve long since stopped feeling hot and cold—but that’s what happens when one dies.
+I’ve long since stopped feeling heat and coolness—but that’s what happens when one dies.

-“It’s night time, and thunder flashes and lightning shakes the skies,” I continue, hands moving as I try to paint a picture with my movements.
+“It’s night time; lightning flashes and thunder shakes the skies,” I start, hands moving as I try to paint a picture with my gestures.
 “The rain pounds against the rooftop and the floorboards creak and groan.”

 With a yawn, Sam sing-songs, “Bor-ing.”

-I glare at her, crossing my arms over my chest.
-“Pay attention, or I’ll go find something else to do.
+Crossing my arms over my chest, I glare at her.
+“Pay attention or I’ll go find something else to do.
 Then you can figure out how to keep yourself entertained.”